go-gitea/gitea/CONTRIBUTING.md

 Furthermore, feature PRs will only be merged if their summary contains a clear usage description (understandable for users) and testing description (understandable for reviewers).
 You should strive to combine both into a single description.

+Another requirement for merging PRs is that the PR is labeled correctly.\
+However, this is not your job as a contributor, but the job of the person merging your PR.\
+If you think that your PR was labeled incorrectly, or notice that it was merged without labels, please let us know.

 If your PR closes some issues, you must note that in a way that both GitHub and Gitea understand, i.e. by appending a paragraph like

 ```text